bcgsc/AMPd-Up/README.md

                         Number of sequences to sample -sm SAVE_MODEL, --save_model SAVE_MODEL
-                        Prefix of the models if you want to save them; only specify this argument if you want to sample from existing models (optional)
-  -od OUT_DIR, --out_dir OUT_DIR
+                        Prefix of the models if you want to save them; only specify this argument if you want to sample by training new models (optional) -od OUT_DIR, --out_dir OUT_DIR
                         Output directory (optional)
   -of {fasta,tsv}, --out_format {fasta,tsv}